 Your wedding reception typically accounts for fifty to sixty percent of your total wedding budget.
 The largest portion is usually venue rental and catering, followed by bar service, rentals, entertainment, decor, and service charges.

-Most couples spend between one hundred and two hundred fifty dollars per guest, depending on location and service style.
+Most couples spend between $100 and $250 per guest, depending on the location and service style.
 Always ask for a full breakdown, including tax, service charges, and gratuity, which can increase your total by twenty to thirty percent.

 Planner insight: Food and beverage minimums are often misunderstood.
 Confirm whether your venue requires a minimum spend before tax and service charges.